nion-software/nionswift/docs/user_interface.rst

 .. image:: graphics/inspector_line_plot_display_layers_subsection.png
     :width: 321
     :alt: Inspector Line Plot Display Layers Subsection
-    :align: center

 With this subsection, you can manage all aspects of the layers in a layered line plot.
 With the layered line plot selected, you can

 * Change the order of layers using the up and down arrow buttons under the layer number.

 * Add or remove layers with the plus and minus buttons to the right of the arrow buttons.

-* Associate layers with data items in the stack using the text box labeled “Data Index.”
+* Associate layers with data items in the stack using the text box labeled :guilabel:`Data Index`.
 Type the number of the data item as it appears in the stack.
 The first data item will be called “Data #0,” the second will be called “Data #1,” and so on.
 Type 0 or 1 into the text box to associate the layer with Data #0 or Data #1 respectively.

 * Choose which row of a data item to show.
 If a data item has multiple rows, use the “Row” text box to choose which one is shown.
 Like data items, the row numbering will start at 0 and count up.